 Committee members preparing to grill the trio are to be given legal advice on the morning of the hearing on how far they can push the News Corp boss and his son for answers.
 The committee’s chairman, the Tory MP John Whittingdale, has asked for details of their lines of questioning to avoid duplication…

 Further pressure was piled on Murdoch after the Liberal Democrats wrote to the media regulator, Ofcom, urging it to launch an investigation that could see his holding company, News Corp, forced to sell its stake in satellite broadcaster BSkyB.
 The Broadcasting Act places a duty on the regulator to consider “any relevant conduct of those who manage and control such a licence”.

 Although News Corp, whose News International subsidiary owned the News of the World, has only a minority 39% share in BSkyB, the Lib Dems argue the company is “strongly placed materially to influence the policy and strategic direction of BSkyB”, suggesting the regulator is duty bound to investigate.

 Speaking on the Andrew Marr show this morning, Nick Clegg joined Mr Miliband in calling for reform of newspaper ownership.
 He claimed “a lot of good” could come out of the scandal if it led to reform of newspaper ownership and regulation, adding that, though the public were already cynical about politicians and journalists, it would be “much more serious” if they were losing confidence in the police.

 Left Foot Forward will have more on the phone hacking story throughout the next week, including the stratospherically anticipated select committee appearances this Tuesday.
 Stay tuned…Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.